What is Live Resin? Freezing in the Flavor

 The creation of the live resin extraction process is largely attributed to Colorado cultivators William "Kind Bill" Fenger and Emotek Labs founder Jason "Giddy Up" Emo.
 Sometime in 2010, Kind Bill hypothesized that creating a concentrate from freshly harvested nugs would produce better flavors by preserving the terpenes present in the flower.
 However, like many great minds ahead of their time, the technology just wasn't there yet.

-An extended collaboration process between Kind Bill and Jason Emo led to the first successful flash-freezing extraction process, creating flavor profiles never before been seen in concentrates.
+An extended collaboration process between Kind Bill and Jason Emo led to the first successful flash-freezing extraction process, creating flavor profiles never before seen in concentrates.
 Kind Bill named the extraction process he had created 'live resin' extraction.
 The resulting concentrates of this process are what we now refer to as live resin, giving users the freshest and more terpene-rich experience on the market today when it comes to cannabis concentrates!

 Live Resin Vs. Conventional Concentrates

-If you have ever used any form of concentrate like shatter or wax, you have likely noticed that while extremely potent, they lack the same flavors and aromas present in flower.
-This is because conventional forms of extraction entail drying and curing techniques that are detrimental to terpenes in the trichomes, lessening the flavors and aromas found in marijuana.
+If you have ever used any form of concentrate like shatter or wax, you have likely noticed that while extremely potent, they lack the same flavors and aromas present in regular old cannabis flower.
+This is because conventional forms of extraction entail drying and curing techniques that are detrimental to terpenes in the trichomes, lessening the flavors and aromas naturally found in marijuana.
 Live resin often contains a more complete terpene profile, retaining the heavenly aroma and flavor of traditional weed while still supercharging the potency.
 A more complete terpene profile can also lead to increased psychoactive effects, as additional cannabinoids contribute to the 'entourage effect.'

 Types of Live Resin

-Although all live resin extraction processes employ a standard technique, no two resins will be the same.
-The terpene profile, color, viscosity and cannabinoid concentration is ultimately determined by the strain of weed used to make the resin as well as the specific techniques employed by the cultivator.
+Although all live resin extraction processes employ a standard technique, no two resins will ever be the exact same.
+The terpene profile, color, viscosity, and cannabinoid concentration is ultimately determined by the strain of weed used to make the resin, as well as the specific techniques employed by the cultivator.
 As live resin has increased in popularity, many extractors have begun to develop their own methods to create the resin.
 For this reason, you will find a myriad of live resin products, ranging in both physical appearance and quality.